 The Bolsheviks organized a series of protests demanding the resignation of the provisional government.
 Senior figures of the party such as Stalin, Lenin and Leon Trotsky geared themselves up to seize power from the provisional government.
 In October 1917, a brave group of Bolsheviks, led by Stalin, Leon Trotsky and Vladimir Lenin, successfully conducted a coup and forced the provisional government to resign.

 Together, the trio laid down the foundation for the Soviet Union.
 Lenin was selected as the leader of the country and the party.
 His right hand men were Trotsky and Stalin.
 They moved the government from Petrograd to Moscow in March 1918.
 The Kremlin became home to Stalin, Trotsky, Sverdlov, and Lenin.

 Stalin was appointed Secretary General of the Central Committee.
 He also served as the chairman of the government and the Council of People’s Commissars, also known as “Sovnarkom”.
 In his role, he helped draft a constitution for the Russian Soviet Federative Socialist Republic.

 Stalin frequently supported Cheka – a security service that committed several heinous crimes and atrocities.
-Their acts were famously referred to as the “the Red Terror”.
+Their acts were infamously referred to as the “the Red Terror”.

 With Lenin’s health declining, Stalin placed himself in a favorable position to become Lenin’s heir.
 He deployed clandestine tactics to malign anyone he thought could threaten his ambitions.
-His fiercest rival, Leon Trotsky, was largely considered as Lenin’s replacement.
+He cooked up plans to get rid of his fiercest rival, Leon Trotsky who was largely considered as Lenin’s replacement.

 However, after the death of Lenin in January 1924, Stalin successfully outmuscled and outmaneuvered his opponents to take complete control of the Communist Party.